hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 ## Enclave Registry

 Also referred to as the Enclave Registry Chaincode (ERCC), this is a component which maintains a list of all Chaincode Enclaves deployed on the peers in a channel.
 The registry associates with each enclave their identity, associated public keys and an attestation linking them.
-Additionally, the registry manages chaincode specific keys, including a chaincode public encryption key, and facilitates corresponding key-management among authorized Chaincode Enclaves.
+Additionally, the registry manages chaincode specific keys, including a chaincode public encryption key, and facilitates corresponding key-management among authorized chaincode enclaves.
 Lastly, the registry also records information required to bootstrap the validation of attestation.

-All of this information is committed firmly on the ledger.
-This enables any Peer in the Channel (even those without SGX) to inspect the Attestation results before taking actions such as connecting to that chaincode or committing transactions produced by an FPC chaincode.
-Moreover, clients can query the registry to retrieve the chaincode public encryption keys of a particular FPC chaincode so they can send privately transaction proposals for endorsement.
+All of the above listed information is committed on the ledger.
+This enables any channel member to inspect the attestation results before taking actions such as connecting to that chaincode or committing transactions produced by an FPC chaincode.
+The registry is particularly relevant for clients, for retrieving an FPC chaincode's public keys and set up a direct secure channel.

-## Deployment Process (in detail)
+## Deployment Process
+***TODO***

 ***TODO what is the difference to the deployment in the previous section? -> Maybe best only focus on what is new which is really only `initEnclave` admin commands and the `initEnclave` and `registerEnclave` flows, i.e., just drop Step 1-3 and just keep Step 4?***